xunhongt/open-projects/Innohack 2022/README.md

       - Terraform Providers (VMWare vRealize Automation Provider)
       - Sample Terraform Configuration Templates
       - [From Developers' Repo] Their custom Terraform Configuration files
-    - Spin up a Jumphost in SDC --> pull Terraform binaries and configurations from Gitlab to Jumphost
+    - Spin up a Jumphost in Cloud A/B --> pull Terraform binaries and configurations from Gitlab to Jumphost
     - Initialize Terraform Working Directory in JH

 > A safe option wil be Option #2